 Use the diamonds beneath the articulations to purge any you doubt you will typically need, and turn off any effects you don't use (filter/reverb).
-Consider which mic position you use the most and disable the other one as well by pressing the orange button beneath it.
 Save this patch (under the floppy disk/save icon at the top of the Kontakt window itself) so that way it will load this way by default.
 Note that snapshots include which articulations and mic positions are selected and enabled/disabled, so factory snapshots should be avoided.